stemmlerjs/Angular-Demo-SoundCloud-Downloader/readme.md

 # Angular-Demo-SoundCloud-Downloader
-Demo Application to get familiar with Angular
+Demo Application for a presentation at Sheridan College for developers to get familiar with Angular.

+> Each step is broken up into separate branches.